98lenvi/insta_clone/README.md

-# Whatsapp clone - Flutter
+# Instagram clone - Flutter

+## Warning - only for educational purpose

 UI (non functional) clone of Instagram, created in flutter